Users have come to expect real-time responses from their apps. They want a fast, reliable connection regardless of

 Some 3D professional graphics apps that benefit from HDX 3D Pro:

 HDX 3D Pro allows you to provision a GPU to users in a flexible manner.
 To support designers and engineers who require dedicated graphics performance, provision one virtual GPU per user or VM using XenDesktop, on either XenServer or VMware vSphere.
-For more cost-effective deployments, provision many users to share a GPU to view and edit 3D models – as many as 64 users per VM per server – depending on the workflows and demands.
-In all cases, the latest drivers and codec versions supported by GPU vendors are available to the user.
+For more cost-effective deployments, provision many users to share a GPU to view and edit 3D models depending on the workflows and demands.
+In all cases, the latest drivers and codec versions supported by GPU vendors are available to the user

 Additional capabilities can be implemented using the HDX Windows Mobile Application SDK.
 It enables enterprise developers to update Windows applications just once for mobile devices using familiar Windows programming languages.
 The SDK includes more than 50 APIs.
 Following are examples of programmable mobility enhancements:

-Citrix developed these print driver and print server technologies from the ground up for network printing.
+Citrix developed these print driver and print server technologies from the ground up.
 They provide many of the features needed for daily printing while taking into consideration the amount of bandwidth a print job requires.
-Using a single driver to manage hundreds or thousands of printers also simplifies management of print drivers in the XenApp/XenDesktop environment.
-With the Universal Print Server, the print engine is moved to a Windows print server which prevents the need to install device-specific drivers in the machine image.
+Using a single driver to manage hundreds or thousands of printers greatly simplifies management of print drivers in the Citrix Workspace or XenApp and XenDesktop environment.
+With the Universal Print Server, the print engine is moved to a Windows print server which prevents the need to install device-specific drivers in the server or desktop image.
 Firewall-friendly printing protocols provide greater bandwidth efficiency than native Windows protocols and extend printing to non-Windows devices.
 The latest Universal Print Server also provides improved scalability, greater OS-support and performance monitoring.
 Additionally, it integrates with Citrix’s Customer Experience Improvement Program (CEIP) to continually help make the product better.

 Although scanners can be supported through basic USB direction, the Citrix implementation permits additional intelligence between the endpoint and the host.
 Local scanner termination allows the user to interact with the peripheral at native USB speeds.
 Once the scan is completed, ICA compresses the scanned image and sends it to the host server; thus, the only content that travels over the network is a compressed image.